enhance-dev/enhance.dev/app/docs/md/learn/components/image.md

   </doc-callout></dd>

   <dt class='font-bold mt0'><code>quality</code></dt>
   <dd>The quality setting controls the amount of compression to apply to the generated image.
-Acceptsa numeric string from <code>0</code> to <code>100</code>.
+Accepts a numeric string from <code>0</code> to <code>100</code>.
 Higher numbers result in higher quality and less compression, at the expense of larger file size.
 Defaults to full quality.
 TODO: which formats is this available for?</dd>

   <dt class='font-bold mt0'><code>width</code></dt>
   <dd>The desired <a href='https://developer.mozilla.org/en-US/docs/Glossary/Intrinsic_Size'>intrinsic width</a> of the generated image.
 Accepts a unitless numeric string, to specify the width in pixels.
 Defaults to the source image width.